 Keelyn R. Codynah pleaded guilty to accessory to murder and Juan Benavidez III pleaded no contest to the same charge.
-Both will be sentenced May 9.
 Robert P. Keating faces an accessory to murder charge and has a jury trial scheduled for April 3.

 Benavidez was set to have trial in Feb.
 2019 for a single arson charge.
 He now faces charges for arson, destroying evidence of a felony offense, accessory to homicide after the fact, maliciously setting fire to wood and grass and destruction of property with intent.
 He now has a status hearing set for May 17.

 He previously entered a no contest plea on the following charges in Spotsylvania County: Accessory to homicide after the fact, concealing or compounding a felony, defiling a dead body, concealing a dead body and grand larceny in an auto theft.
 He is set to be sentenced on May 9.

 Metzger’s remains were found July 21, 2018, in King George County after she went missing in Spotsylvania County on July 17.

 Court documents show two people arrested in connection with Metzger’s disappearance witnessed her murder, cleaned up the crime scene and disposed of the weapon.